 Our teachers create an environment that focuses on pupils and we have embedded character education, through Disney, to ensure important core ethical values such as caring, honesty, fairness, responsibility and respect for self and others becomes established.
 Our pupils ‘live’ the academy’s MAGIC learning behaviours, Motivation, positive Attitude, Gumption, Independence and Communication, which are intertwined within our MAGICal curriculum.
-Our pupils demonstrate a love of learning and they are eager to contribute to all aspects of school life, through the voice of the School Council.
+Our pupils demonstrate a love of learning and they are eager to contribute to all aspects of school life.

 “You are braver than you believe, stronger than you seem, and smarter than you think"

 “I like RWI because I learn new sounds.”
 Isabelle

 “I use my Goofy Gumption and I like to write.
 I write lots now I’m in Year 1.”
 Pippa

 “I like Power Maths because it’s a challenge.
 I use my Incredible Independence.”
 Leighton

 “I like solving number sentences in power Maths.”
 Ted